ericdmoore/dynamodb-deno/README.md

 ## Fork Reason

-Philosophically I perfer the libraries I use to not escalate permissions.
-The `chiefbiiko` package is incredible, however, I prefer that the conveniences of automagically fetching credentials to be handled by the user.
+Philosophically I perfer my libraries to not escalate permissions.
+The `chiefbiiko` package is incredible, however, I prefer clarity over convenience.
+It has some of automagically fetching credentials functions, and I leave those to the user's application.
-Thus Usage the documentation, assumes the user can manage their own credentials, and if that it too dificult they can recreate a similar experience by leveraging the oother `chiefbiiko` package.
+As shown in the [Usage](#Usage) documentation above; it assumes the user can manage their own credentials, but if that it too dificult, users can recreate a similar experience by leveraging the oother `chiefbiiko` package.

 ## API